← Morgan UniverseFine Checkup

 How is bone density measured?
 Understanding DXA, T-scores, and Z-scores

-The reference standard for bone mineral density (BMD) is DXA (dual-energy X-ray absorptiometry), typically measuring the lumbar spine and hip, with very low radiation:
+The reference standard for bone mineral density (BMD) is DXA (dual-energy X-ray absorptiometry), commonly measuring the lumbar spine and hip, with very low radiation:

-• Z-score: used for premenopausal women, men under 50, and children; ≤ −2.0 indicates 'below expected for age'; osteoporosis diagnosis in this group requires clinical evaluation, not just BMD numbers
+• Z-score: used for premenopausal women, men under 50, and children; ≤ -2.0 indicates 'below expected for age'; in this group, osteoporosis diagnosis cannot rely solely on BMD numbers and requires clinical evaluation

-• 'Low bone mass (osteopenia)' is not 'osteoporosis' and does not necessarily require medication—interpretation and follow-up should be determined by a physician
+• 'Low bone mass (osteopenia)' is not 'osteoporosis' and does not necessarily require medication—interpretation and follow-up should be done by a physician

 Who needs a bone density test?